numba/numba/docs/src/ufuncs.rst

     def sum(a, b):
         return a + b

-The numbapro support for ufuncs is an extension of the support in numba.
+The NumbaPro support for ufuncs is an extension of the support in Numba.
-The basic vectorizer functionality was open sourced and put in numba.
+The basic vectorizer functionality was open sourced and put in Numba.
 NumbaPro provides parallel, stream and CUDA versions of those.

 ..
 NOTE:: Documentation for using ufuncs can be found here: http://numba.pydata.org/numba-doc/0.9/arrays.html#universal-functions-ufuncs

-In order to use the numbapro vectorizers, we recommend reviewing the above documentation.
-However, instead of importing ``vectorize`` from numba, we need to import it from numbapro.
+In order to use the NumbaPro vectorizers, we recommend reviewing the above documentation.
+However, instead of importing ``vectorize`` from Numba, we need to import it from NumbaPro.

 Universal Function Types
 ------------------------